-Illustrative Controls: 3.6.9 Remote access to CA systems, made by CA employees or external systems, if permitted, requires authentication.
+Illustrative Controls: 3.6.8 CA employed personnel are provided direct access only to the services that they have been specifically authorised to use.
+The path from the user terminal to computer services is controlled.
+3.6.9 Remote access to CA systems, made by CA employees or external systems, if permitted, requires authentication.
 3.6.10 Connections made by CA employees or CA systems to remote computer systems are authenticated.
 3.6.11 Access to diagnostic ports is securely controlled.
 3.6.12 Controls (e.g., firewalls) are in place to protect the CA's internal network domain from any unauthorised access from any other domain.
 3.6.13 Controls are in place to limit the network services (e.g., HTTP, FTP, etc.) available to authorised users in accordance with the CA's access control policies.
 The security attributes of all network services used by the CA organisation are documented by the CA. 3.6.14 Routing controls are in place to ensure that computer connections and information flows do not breach the CA's access control policy.
 3.6.15 The CA maintains local network components (e.g., firewalls and routers) in a physically secure environment and audits their configurations periodically for compliance with the CA's configuration requirements.
 3.6.16 Sensitive data is encrypted when exchanged over public or untrusted networks.
 Hypervisor, Operating System, Database, and Network Device Access Control 3.6.17 Hypervisors, operating systems, databases, and network devices are configured in accordance with the CA's system configuration standards and periodically reviewed and updated.
 3.6.18 Hypervisors, operating system, database, and network device patches and updates are applied in a timely manner when deemed necessary based on a risk assessment and follow formal change management procedures (see § 3.7).
 3.6.19 Automatic terminal identification is used to authenticate connections to specific locations and to portable equipment.
 3.6.20 Access to CA systems requires a secure logon process.
+3.6.21 All CA personnel users have a unique identifier (user ID) for their personal and sole use so that activities can be traced to the responsible individual.
+Where shared or group accounts are required, other monitoring controls are implemented to maintain individual accountability.
+3.6.22 Uses of system utility programs are restricted to authorised personnel and tightly controlled.

-Illustrat Illustrative Controls: 3.6.24 Restrictions on connection times are used to provide additional security for high-risk applications.
+Illustrative Controls: 3.6.23 Inactive terminals serving CA systems require re-authentication prior to use.
+3.6.24 Restrictions on connection times are used to provide additional security for high-risk applications.
 3.6.25 Sensitive data is protected against disclosure to unauthorised users.
 Application Access Control 3.6.26 Access to information and application system functions is restricted in accordance with the CA's access control policy.
 3.6.27 CA personnel are successfully identified and authenticated before using critical applications related to certificate management.
 3.6.28 Sensitive systems (e.g., Root CA) require a dedicated (isolated) computing environment.

-Cr Criterion 3.
-Systems Development, Maintenance, and Change Management The CA maintains controls to provide reasonable assurance that CA systems development, maintenance activities, patching, and changes to CA systems including hypervisors (where applicable), operating systems, databases, applications, network devices, and hardware are documented, tested, authorised, and properly implemented to maintain CA system integrity.
+3.7 | Systems Development, Maintenance, and Change Management

+The CA maintains controls to provide reasonable assurance that CA systems development, maintenance activities, patching, and changes to CA systems including hypervisors (where applicable), operating systems, databases, applications, network devices, and hardware are documented, tested, authorised, and properly implemented to maintain CA system integrity.